2021 Median Income Limits for Bankruptcy Means Test

 Means Test: 2021 Median Income Adjustments updated in May

-Every now and then, the government updates the median income limits.
+Every now and then, the government updates these numbers.
 They just did it again in May 2021.
-Good news: the California 2021 median income numbers are now higher, increasing household income for bankruptcy means test qualifying.
+Good news: the California 2021 figures are now higher, increasing household income for bankruptcy means test qualifying.
 This means that more people could qualify for Chapter 7 bankruptcy using the 2021 median income numbers.

 2021 Median Income for California Households